JoshOrndorff/substrate-crash-course/README.md

 * Smart Contracts or ink!

 Many learners will want to complete the course, but it is also possible to learn a subset of the knowledge that is particularly relevant to your goals as a Substrate developer.

+## What You Should Know Already

+This course assumes that you are familiar with some standard development tools.
+* A shell or command line
+* A text editor or IDE
+* Compiling and executing software
+* Some basic blockchain principles

 ## Contributing